- Jobs For People

 -

-The top three jobs for teachers who don’t want to teach are standardized test developer, educational policy analyst, and career counselor.
+The top three career options for teachers looking for alternatives are standardized test developer, educational policy analyst, and career counselor.

 -